 - Stony soils require more coulter pressure to place the seed at a consistent depth.
 If the coulter pressure is too low the coulter body would not move smoothly and the seed would germinate irregularly and with different speed.

-- Lighter soils or more easily compacted soils require less coulter pressure to avoid a compaction of the soil.
+- Light conditions or pressure-sensitive soils need less coulter pressure so that the soil is not compacted.
 Too much coulter pressure compacts the soil and slows down the development of the roots although all seed was placed at the same depth.